The role of orbital nesting in the superconductivity of Iron-based Superconductors: Results

 (ii) The main contribution to the spin susceptibility comes from the $\mathbf{Q}_{X/Y}$ spin-mode, between the $\Gamma_-$ and the $X/Y$ pockets.
 This is a consequence of the orbital composition of the nested bands.
 The Fermi surface of $\Gamma_-$ and and $X/Y$ are, in fact, characterized by fully matching orbitals.

-We compare our results with a numerical calculation of the RPA spin susceptibility for a five-orbital model.
+We compare our results with numerical calculations of the RPA spin susceptibility for a five-orbital model adapted from \cite{Graser2009}.
 By tuning the filling and the crystal field we can consider separately two different cases: the first one corresponds to a four-pocket model with better band nesting between the $\Gamma_-$ and the electron pockets, and the second case to a four-pocket model with better band nesting between the $\Gamma_+$ and the $X/Y$ pockets.
 We obtain for the first case a commensurability of the RPA spin susceptibility at the $\mathbf{Q}_X=(\pi,0)$, whereas in the second case we get non-commensurate peaks around $\mathbf Q_X=(\pi,0)$.
 Therefore, the same orbital modulation for the momentum dependence of the RPA spin susceptibility is obtained within the OSSF and the multiorbital models.
 We also compute the RPA spin susceptibility coming from the electron-electron sector within the five-orbital model.
 As expected, we find that the contribution from this sector is negligible in comparison with the one for the hole-electron sector \cite{ReviewHirschfeld}.
-Notice that the orbital modulation of the RPA spin susceptibility is an effect that comes directly from taking into account the orbital degree of freedom of IBS.
-Within a low-energy multiband model, which is blind to the orbital content of the system, the spin susceptibility gives rise to two equivalents peaks with the same commensurable narrow structure.
-Moreover, it is worth noticing that, while a generic correlation between the orbital make-up of the Fermi surface and the momentum-dependent structure of the RPA spin excitation has already been highlighted within multiorbital models (e.g. \cite{GapanisotropycomparitionRPA}), the explicit link between orbital nesting and momentum dependence of the spin-susceptibility is a new result of the RPA analysis within the OSSF model.
+It is worth noticing that, while the existence of a correlation between the orbital make-up of the Fermi surface and the momentum-dependent structure of the RPA spin excitation has already been highlighted within multiorbital models (e.g. \cite{GapanisotropycomparitionRPA}), the explicit link between orbital nesting and momentum dependence of the spin-susceptibility is made transparent within the RPA analysis of the OSSF model.